-If this doesn't work, a reproofer will restore the DWR.
+- If cleaning doesn't work, a reproofer will restore the DWR.

-Wash-in reproofer is best for insulated jackets and spray-on reproofer is best for waterproof jackets.
+- A wash-in reproofer is best for insulated jackets and a spray-on reproofer is best for waterproof jackets.

-Heating treat your garment after washing or reproofing helps makes the DWR perform better (with a tumble drier on low for insulated jackets and an iron for waterproofs).
+- Heat treating your garment after washing or reproofing helps the DWR perform better (with a tumble drier on low for insulated jackets and an iron for waterproofs).

 - The more environmentally friendly the DWR is, the less durable and stain resistant, it will be.